 - Copy of Internal Revenue Service 501(c)(3) letter

-Please email requests to:
+Please email or mail requests to:

 Bank of Marin, Community Relations

 Novato, CA 94948

 Phone: (415) 884-4757

 E-mail reminder: Standard e-mail is not encrypted and should not be considered a secure alternative when sending sensitive personal information.

 When making contribution decisions, we give priority to programs located in the communities we serve which support:

 - Affordable Housing & Human Services

 Our policy prohibits contributions to: